Medical necessity

-Medical necessity is a legal doctrine in the United States related to activities that may be justified as reasonable, necessary, and/or appropriate based on evidence-based clinical standards of care.
+Medical necessity is a health care policy doctrine in the United States related to medical care that may be justified as reasonable, necessary, and/or appropriate based on evidence-based clinical standards of care.
 In contrast, unnecessary health care lacks such justification.

 Other countries may have medical doctrines or legal rules covering broadly similar grounds.
 The term clinical medical necessity is also used.

 Implementations of doctrine

 Medicare

 Medicare pays for medical items and services that are "reasonable and necessary" or "appropriate" for a variety of purposes.
 By statute, Medicare may pay only for items and services that are "reasonable and necessary for the diagnosis or treatment of illness or injury or to improve the functioning of a malformed body member" unless there is another statutory authorization for payment.

 Medicare has a number of policies that describe coverage criteria, including National Coverage Determinations (NCDs) and Local Coverage Determinations (LCDs), formerly known as Local Medical Review Policies (LMRP).

 In a small number of cases, Medicare may determine if a method of treating a patient should be covered on a case-by-case basis.
 Even if a service is medically determined to be "reasonable and necessary," coverage may be limited if the service is provided more frequently than allowed under Medicare coverage policies.